The Letter to the Hebrews:

 hospitality—you could look it up in our archives

-“Hospitality” on page 54 in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation examines the role that hospitality played in the Old Testament.
-To learn about the connection between morality and hospitality, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+“Hospitality” on page 54 in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation examines the role that hospitality plays in the Old Testament.
+To learn about the connection between the words for “hospitality” and “morality,” read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 why is Moses considered a prophet?